jdbcode/ground-truth/README.md

 # Ground Truth

-Quarto-first blog workspace with an automated pipeline to post rendered Markdown to Medium.
-Each post is a self-contained directory under `posts/` with its own `index.qmd` and generated `index_files/` assets.
+Quarto-first blog workspace with an automated pipeline to produce import-ready HTML for Medium.
+Each post is a self-contained directory under `posts/` with its own `index.qmd`.

 ## Key pieces

-- `.github/workflows/publish.yml` — CI that renders changed posts to GitHub Flavored Markdown (GFM) and publishes drafts to Medium.
+- `.github/workflows/publish.yml` — CI that renders changed posts and uploads a self-contained HTML artifact for easy import into Medium (no API token required).
-- `scripts/publish_to_medium.py` — Converts rendered Markdown to a Medium draft, rewriting image paths to raw GitHub URLs.
+- `scripts/publish_to_medium.py` — Legacy script for Medium’s deprecated API (kept for historical reference; not used by CI).
 - `posts/` — Self-contained post bundles (e.g., `2025-11-06-landsat-composites/`).
 - `_quarto.yml` — Quarto website config, ready for future self-hosted site.
 - `requirements.txt` — Python deps for local dev and CI, including Earth Engine, geemap, Altair.